lilive/Freeplane-Bookmarks-add-on/README.md

 - The add-on write the datas about the named bookmarks within the map storage area, which is saved within the map file.
 In the worse scenario, a bug in the add-on may corrupt the map file.

 Again, I've never notice any problem, but feedbacks about these points will be appreciated !

-### Method 1

-- Right-click the `bookmarks.addon.mm` file above, and select the "Save content as..." (or similar depending on your browser) entry in the menu.
-- Open this downloaded file with Freeplane and follow the instructions.

-### Method 2

-- [Download the latest release](../../releases) to your computer, unzip it.
-- In the extracted files, open the "bookmarks.addon.mm" file with Freeplane and follow the instructions.